HSL Public Transport Conditions of Carriage and Ticket Terms and Conditions

 You can interchange between modes of transport within the validity of your ticket.
 Your ticket can expire during the last leg of your journey.
 It is enough that your ticket is valid when you board a vehicle or enter the metro or ferry payment area.

-6.4 When do I have to buy my ticket?
+6.4 When do I have to purchase my ticket?

-Value on the HSL card: You must buy your ticket at a card reader immediately after boarding a bus, tram or train.
-When travelling on the metro or the Suomenlinna ferry, you must buy your ticket at a card reader before entering the payment area, i.e. before passing the card readers.
+Tickets purchased at card readers with value on an HSL card and using contactless payment: You must purchase your ticket at a card reader immediately after boarding a bus, tram or train.
+When traveling on the Metro or the Suomenlinna ferry, you must purchase your ticket at a card reader before entering the payment area, i.e. before passing the card readers.

-HSL app or a MaaS service provider’s app: The ticket must be on your phone before you board a bus, tram or train.
-When travelling on the metro or the Suomenlinna ferry, the ticket must be on your phone before you enter the payment area, i.e. before passing the card readers.
+HSL app or a MaaS service provider’s app: The ticket must be on your phone, or you must have activated a single journey on a multi-journey ticket before you board a bus, tram or train.
+When traveling on the Metro or the Suomenlinna ferry, the ticket must be on your phone before you enter the payment area, i.e., before passing the card readers.

-Disposable cardboard card: When using an advance purchase single or day ticket loaded on a disposable cardboard card, you must activate the ticket at the start of your first journey.
-Show the card to a card reader immediately after boarding a bus, tram or train.
-When travelling on the metro or the Suomenlinna ferry, you must show the card at a card reader before entering the payment area, i.e. before passing the card readers.
+Disposable cardboard card and paper single and day tickets with a QR code: An advance purchase single or day ticket must be activated on the first journey: show the disposable card or the QR code on a paper ticket to the card reader immediately after boarding a bus, tram or train.
+When traveling on the Metro or the Suomenlinna ferry, you must present your ticket to a card reader before entering the payment area, i.e., before passing the card readers.
+Disposable cardboard cards will be accepted until the end of 2025, with the exception of U line buses.

 6.5 Forbidden activities, substances and items